mlz-ictrl/nicos/nicos_ess/loki/gui/inbox.md

 - Add options "do_trans then do_sans" and "do_sans then do_trans" in combobox.
 - Move code from on_generateScriptButton_clicked to separate class (ScriptGenerator)
 - Associate QTable and model.
 Investigate
+- Add cut and copy in model.
+- Bulk update.
+- Update headers title from combobox.
+- load and save.